hindsight-ai/hindsight-ai/docs/organization-management-requirements.md

 - [ ] Consistent behavior between regular users and superadmins

 ### AC2: Organization Management Access Control
+- [ ] Regular users can access organization management panel for organizations they own/admin
+- [ ] Regular users can create, edit, delete organizations where they have owner/admin role
+- [ ] Regular users can manage members of organizations they own/admin
-- [ ] Only superadmins can access organization management panel
+- [ ] Superadmins can access organization management panel for ALL organizations
-- [ ] Non-superadmins see clear "access denied" message
-- [ ] Superadmins can create, edit, delete organizations
+- [ ] Superadmins can create, edit, delete all organizations
 - [ ] Superadmins can manage members of all organizations
+- [ ] Users with no manageable organizations see appropriate message

-### AC3: Safe Default Behavior (Superadmin)
+### AC3: Safe Default Behavior
+- [ ] Regular users: Organization management shows only organizations they can manage (owner/admin role)
-- [ ] Organization management shows only member organizations by default
+- [ ] Superadmins: Organization management shows only member organizations by default
-- [ ] Clear visual indication of current view mode
+- [ ] Clear visual indication of current view mode for superadmins
 - [ ] Familiar, uncluttered interface in default mode
 - [ ] Can perform all routine tasks without switching modes